 There is no information available except that he joined the Royal Navy serving aboard ‘HMS Stannch’.

-Claude was born in 1887 to William and Emma Jane Baskerville at Bullapit, Werrington.
+Claude was born in 1887 at Werrington to William and Emma Jane Baskerville at Bullapit, Werrington.
 His Father was a Gamekeeper.
 Claude was living in the Camborne area with his wife, Margretta (nee Parnell) and two children and working as a Carpenter when he enlisted with the Duke of Cornwall’s Light Infantry as a Private (Regimental No. 26267) in June 1916.
-He embarked for France in October of 1916 and was involved in many battles.
-He was killed in action on the 12th of February 1917.
-His body was never identified.
+Serving with the 1st Battalion of the D.C.L.I. in the 95th Brigade of the 5th Division, Claude embarked for France in October of 1916.
+He was killed in action on February 12th, 1917.
+Claude was interred in the Gorre British and Indian Cemetery, Pas de Calais, France, Plot 3, Row C, Grave 11.
+He is also commemorated on the Yeolmbridge Roll of Honour.
+At the time of his death, his wife and family were living at Rose Cottage, Camborne.

 Fred was Claude’s elder brother being born in 1894 to William and Emma Jane Baskerville at Tetcott.
 His Father was a Gamekeeper.
 On leaving school Fred worked as a Under Gamekeeper.
 Fred enlisted with the Duke of Cornwall’s Light Infantry (Regimental No. 4299/201223) as a Private.